Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Main compactness theorem

 Then, the sequence of surfaces $\seqk{\Sigma}$ converges as a graph on every bounded ball of $\Pp$.\end{theorem}

-The definition of bounded geometry and convergence for spacelike surfaces and strongly positive curves is given in Appendix \ref{app:bg}, the definition of uniformly unpinched is given in Definition \ref{d:TypeOfCurves}, and the definition of finite boundary is given in Definition \ref{d:AsymptoticBoundary}.
+The definition of bounded geometry and convergence for spacelike surfaces and strongly positive curves is given in Appendix \ref{app:bg}, the definition of uniformly unpinched is given in Definition \ref{d:TypeOfCurves}, and the definition of finite boundary is given in Definition \ref{d:AsymptoticBoundary}, while the definition of the Gauß lift is given in section \ref{ss:GaussLift}.

-The first three hypotheses can be thought of as a $C^1$ bounds along the boundary, while the fourth one is an interior $C^0$ bound.
+The first three hypotheses can be thought of as a $C^1$ bound along the boundary, while the fourth one is an interior $C^0$ bound.

 This theorem implies readily a uniform bound on the second fundamental form of complete acausal surfaces without boundary.
 Such a result is also a consequence of a result by Ishihara \cite{Ishihara}.
 However the Ishihara bound is not optimal and we will improve upon it in our setting in a subsequent paper \cite{QS}.